sgalic/pypeplot/README.md

     seq 100 | awk '{print $i, $i*2, $i*3}' | pypeplot --columns 0 2

-It is also possible to 'chain' several `pypeplot` if more plots are desired.
+It is also possible to 'chain' several `pypeplot` scripts if more plots are desired.
 To do so, use --tee options that directs one `pypeplot` instance to pipe data to the next instance

     seq 100 | awk '{print $i, $i*2, $i*3}' | pypeplot --tee --columns 0 2 | pypeplot --columns 1

+This may be useful if the output are of different orders of magnitude of should be logically separated.

 The x-value of each dataset is assumed to be implicitly encoded by the line number in the input while the value of each column encodes the